 If you’re looking for ways to bank smarter, see what SoFi offers.
 While we aren’t an affinity bank, we do understand what our customers want.
 Namely, high interest, no fees, and convenience.
-So when you open our high yield bank account with direct deposit, you’ll enjoy a highly competitive 2.00% APY (which is 41 times the national checking account average) and no fees.
+So when you open our high yield bank account with direct deposit, you’ll enjoy a competitive APY and no fees.
 Plus, eligible account holders can get paid up to two days early.
 Those are good reasons to open a SoFi bank account online.

 What is vertical banking?